Coronavirus and National Student Exchange

 Posted June 2020National Student Exchange (NSE) continues to monitor the spread of Coronavirus (COVID-19) and its impact on study away programs and students.
 Please see links at the bottom of this page for useful information.

 NSE provides accessible, affordable study away through collegiate student exchange.

 When you're ready, we'll be ready.

-NSE is accepting applications for Fall 2020 and Spring 2021.
+NSE is accepting applications for Spring 2021.

 What should students do?Students participating in NSE are governed by the policies of both campuses, home and host, and should maintain active communication with their coordinators at each campus.

 Travel Restrictions & Suspension of ProgramsNSE is not suspending programs as a result of the virus, but supports the activities of our member campuses who may make changes in academic instruction.
 As a bridge between campuses, NSE does not express a policy on students and travel during program disruption.
 Any travel is the purview of the home and/or host campus and should be in line with CDC travel recommendations.

 NSE Coordinators should work with students and their partner institutions to provide advice and guidance to students currently in programs.
 Should conditions change such that the CDC or the U.S. State Department recommend against travel to a destination, NSE will provide additional updates.

 We recommend everyone know the virus symptoms and identify local healthcare resources in case services are needed.
 All persons are encouraged to be vigilant with infection control practices.
 Students who have healthcare questions should contact their home or host campus health service directly.

 - Centers for Disease Control and Prevention (CDC)